0

 3

 • I reopened your question because you edited in the appropriate information.
 Thanks!
-Mar 4, 2018 at 17:08
+Commented Mar 4, 2018 at 17:08

 • I really apologize if this sounds disrespectful, but from your question it sounds like he is profoundly blind.
 Given this, how is he able to see to communicate in sign language?